EternityForest/AnyoneCanDoIt/MathELI5.md

 In reality, raising to any number is just as valid as raising to an integer, the only difference as far as I know,is that integers can be explained as "X times itself Y times", but there is probably some deeper mathematical phenomena underlying it all which explains the values in between more completely.

-The oversimplified explanation however, is that the values in between follow the same curve you would expect them to, from looking at the integer powers, rather than following a "curve" made of straight lines between integer points.
+The oversimplified explanation however, is that the values in between follow the same curve you would expect them to, from looking at the integer powers, rather than following a "curve" made of straight lines.
+For example, 1 to the 1.5 is not halfway between 1**1 and 1**2.